ANORAK-MATTFLY/perceptron-Ln/_posts/Master Objects in JS 🍨 (Part 2).md

 ## 🎉🎉🎉 Thank you for reading the second part this article! 🎉🎉🎉

-### Don't forget to checkout the third part of this serie! 🥳 (Make your Constructors new-Agnostic).
+### Don't forget to checkout the third part of this serie! 🥳 [Make your Constructors new-Agnostic](<https://code-rainbow.web.app/blog/Master%20Objects%20in%20JS%20%F0%9F%8D%A8%20(Part%203).html>).

-And if you want more in depth knowledge about your favorite programming languages checkout my personal [blog](https://code-rainbow.vercel.app/) to become an on demand developer 😉, and you can find me on [twitter](https://twitter.com/JrMatanda) as well😃.
+And if you want more in depth knowledge about your favorite programming languages checkout my personal [blog](https://code-rainbow.web.app) to become an on demand developer 😉, and you can find me on [twitter](https://twitter.com/JrMatanda) as well😃.